oracle/graal/tools/docs/Insight-Manual.md

 ### Minimal Overhead when Accessing Locals

 GraalVM [Insight](Insight.md) is capable to access local variables.
-Is that for free or is there an inherent slowdown associated with each variable access?
-The answer
-is: **it depends**!
+Moreover it is almost for free.
+Insight code accessing local variables blends with the actual function code defining them and there is no visible slowdown.

-Let's demonstrate the issue on [sieve.js](../../vm/benchmarks/agentscript/sieve.js) - an algorithm to compute hundred thousand of prime numbers.
+Let's demonstrate the this on [sieve.js](../../vm/benchmarks/agentscript/sieve.js) - an algorithm to compute hundred thousand of prime numbers.
 It keeps the so far found prime numbers in a linked list constructed via following
 function: